What is MOSAIC Mentoring?

-Coaching and mentoring use similar skills and approach but coaching is often a short-term task-based approach focused on a specific development area or issue.
+Coaching and mentoring use similar skills and approaches but coaching is often a short-term task-based approach focused on a specific development area or issue.
 Mentoring is usually a longer-term relationship that can take place as and when the mentee needs advice, guidance or support on career and professional development.
-Mentoring can also be project-based, short-term or peer-to-peer; it is entirely dependant on your needs as a mentee and in finding the right mentor to meet those needs.
+Mentoring can also be project-based, short-term or peer-to-peer; it is entirely dependent on your needs as a mentee and in finding the right mentor to meet those needs.

 We offer separate (paid-for) coaching services for individuals and teams.
 If you are interested, you can find out more here.
 We offer a discount to MOSAIC Mentoring members.

 Do I need training to become a mentor?

 The short answer is no. Not everyone is looking for the same help or guidance.
 Not everyone wants to be the next General Counsel.
 Each of us brings something different and something unique in terms of our experience and our approach.
 This is what makes MOSAIC work.
 However, we recognise that guidance is helpful and are working on bringing you more resources to support you through your mentoring journey.
 Check out the Guidance section here for further information and follow us on our social media channels as we regularly share useful content on LinkedIn | Twitter | Instagram.

 Anywhere in the world.
 Ideally, it is good to be able to meet your mentor in person, but if we have learnt anything from the pandemic, it is that we can remain connected across cities and time zones.
 Technology allows us to connect and gain perspective and experience that otherwise may not have otherwise been available to you if you limit yourself to your local area.